codesman/wp-bannerize/readme.txt

 **HOW TO**

 When you insert a banner you can give a group (key) code.
 In this way you can "group" a block of banners.
-For examples if your theme is a 3 columns you can put in left sidebar:
+For examples if your theme is a 3 columns, you can put in left sidebar:

 `<?php wp_bannerize('group=left_sidebar'); ?>`